Abdulsalami Abubakar: Career in the army

-Presidency
+Head of State

 Military

 Nigeria had been ruled by military leaders since Muhammadu Buhari seized power from Shehu Shagari in a 1983 coup.

 Although democratic elections had been held in 1993, they were annulled by General Ibrahim Babangida.
-Abubakar was sworn in as president on 9 June 1998 after the unexpected death of Abacha.
+Abubakar was sworn in as military head of state on 9 June 1998 after the sudden death of Abacha.
 He declared a weeklong period of national mourning.

 Politics

 A few days after assuming office, Abubakar promised to hold elections within a year and transfer power to an elected president.

-He established the Independent National Electoral Commission (INEC), appointing former Supreme Court Justice Ephraim Akpata as its chairman.
+His government established the Independent National Electoral Commission (INEC), appointing former Supreme Court Justice Ephraim Akpata as its chairman.

 The INEC held a series of elections, first for Local Government Areas in December 1998, then for State Assemblies and Governors, National Assemblies and finally for the President on 27 February 1999.
 Although efforts were made to ensure that the elections were free and fair, there were widespread irregularities that drew criticism from foreign observers.

 In terms of economics his government advocated for an privateisation programme which was announced on the 20 July 1998 by H.E Gen Abdulsalami Abubakar.
 The government retained 40% of the telecom, electricity, petroleum refineries, coal and bitumen production, tourism, and spill-overs from the first phase of privatisation equities of the affected enterprises whilst 40% will be alienated to strategic investors with the right technical, financial and management capabilities.
 Abubakar's political economy was said to be almost a direct diversion from that of his predecessors to acquire international legitimacy.
 Further he advocated for economic liberalization, deregulation and foreign investment.